 As of the last update, Studio Seven Arcs, Crunchyroll, or any company related to the production of the anime has not officially confirmed the TONIKAWA Season 2 release date.
-Nor has the production of a Fly Me To The Moon Season 2 sequel been announced.
+However, the production of a Fly Me To The Moon Season 2 sequel was announced in November 2021.

 The elephant in the room is that none of the initial Crunchyroll originals in 2020 have finished the first season and then immediately announced a continuation.
 Instead, each finale has ended with a “go read the Webtoon/manga” ending.